Choice of material for nozzle

 Types of Nozzles currently present in Ikeuchi’s portfolio:

 The table of materials emphasizes the optimal conditions of usage of each material, while spraying drops of chemical substances under a recommended temperature.
-The selection of a material for a nozzle will determine the type of resistance and endurance for which that particular nozzle will be able to competently handle throughout the process of an application.
+The selection of a material will determine the type of resistance and endurance.
 The following four types of resistance are the most common ones that you can encounter when utilizing the nozzle in operating conditions:

 - Wear resistance

 - Heat resistance